Samdurp/Binance-Pump-and-Dump-Bot/README.md

 Python bot by me!

 NOTE: This is a Discord selfbot.
 It is against Discord's terms of service to use a selfbot.
 Use at your own risk.
-We are not responsible for any losses, including but not limited to a ban or suspension of binance.com and/or Discord accounts, nor any financial losses.
+We are not responsible for any losses, including but not limited to a ban or suspension of binance.com and/or Discord accounts, nor any financial losses you may incur by using this bot.
+This was a personal project and is not intended for serious use, be it commercial or personal.